Bharath-kolekar/auraverse/replit.md

 # Overview

 This is a full-stack web application called "Infinite Intelligence" that provides AI-powered content creation tools.
 The platform allows users to generate audio, video, VFX, and images using artificial intelligence, with features like voice command controls and a marketplace for sharing/selling content.
-Built with a modern React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
-The application is designed for deployment on the user's custom domain cognomega.com.
+The application aims to provide professional-quality content generation with end-to-end automation, targeting global market expansion through localization and diverse payment methods.
+Its business vision includes a pay-per-intelligence monetization model with high profit margins and advanced analytics for optimization.

 # User Preferences